apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Peer inside the underwater volcanic caves where life thrives**
+**Cuba's electrical grid collapses for second time, entire country again without power**

-You can read more about it [here](https://www.cnn.com/2024/10/19/science/subseafloor-ecosystem-science-newsletter-wt/index.html).
+You can read more about it [here](https://www.reuters.com/world/americas/cubas-electrical-grid-collapses-second-time-entire-country-again-without-power-2024-10-19/).

 ## Requirements
 - Python 3.8